-You will hate me for this but this album is perfect... for scaring someone away from metal.
+You will hate me for this, but this album is perfect... for scaring someone away from metal.
 This is EXACTLY how metal haters who haven't listened to metal imagine what metal is like.
-As someone who is generally into thrash, it is passable at points to me, but if I compare it to other extreme thrash (Kreator, Sadus, Destruction, other Slayer albums), it shines how unfinished the 2-3 minute songs feel.
+As someone who is generally into thrash, it is passable at points to me, but if I compare it to other extreme thrash (Kreator, Sadus, Destruction, other Slayer albums), it shows how unfinished the 2-3 minute songs feel.

-Take Jesus Saves for example.
+Take Jesus Saves, for example.
 The first minute and the rest of the song don't fit together at all.
-It is common to start thrash songs with slow or even acoustic intros but there is usually a proper transition.
+It is common to start thrash songs with slow or even acoustic intros, but there is usually a proper transition.
 If you don't forget that Angel of Death and Raining Blood aren't the only songs on this album, what valid claim do you have that it is better than Hell Awaits?

-Seasons showed the single biggest growth in the history of the band, the song writing improved from the already great South of Heaven and the production is perfect.
+Seasons showed the single biggest growth in the history of the band.
+The songwriting improved from the already great South of Heaven, and the production is perfect.

-There are some stand-out tracks, Seasons in the Abyss, Skeletons Of Society, Dead Skin Mask and War Ensemble, however what makes this record so special is that there is very little quality difference between the tracks, it is a classic, all killer no filler record - Slayer at their very best...
+There are some standout tracks: Seasons in the Abyss, Skeletons of Society, Dead Skin Mask, and War Ensemble.
+However, what makes this record so special is that there is very little quality difference between the tracks.
+It is a classic, all killer no filler record - Slayer at their very best.

 Slayer takes the speed of Reign in Blood, plus the mid-tempo grooves of South of Heaven, and created this masterpiece.

 Reign in Blood may be their breakthrough and their major label debut, but Seasons in the Abyss just stands out more than that album.
 I guess because Reign in Blood has only a few standout tracks, like Angel of Death, Raining Blood, and Postmortem, but Seasons is consistently fantastic, from the fast speed in War Ensemble to the slow grooves of Dead Skin Mask and the title track.